 The 4 Stages of Product Management

-There are 4 stages in the product management process, each of which may include both inbound and outbound activities:
+There are 4 stages in the product management process, each one with its own set of objectives:

 - Vision Development: The strategy development begins at this stage by discussing an idea that might develop into a new product.
 A product vision answers questions like: What are the problems that can be solved by the product?
 How can the success of the product be measured?